In this article, we’re going to take a look at Unraid vs. TrueNAS.

 Unraid is a proprietary-based network-attached storage operating system.
-Unraid allows you to create and manage shared folders, run different applications, and even create and run Docker containers if you’d like.
+Unraid allows you to create, manage, and delete shared folders, run different applications, and even create and run Docker containers if you’d like.
 Unraid gives you the ability to create virtual machines as well, though it’s not a traditional hypervisor.

 The biggest benefit of Unraid is that it’s incredibly user-friendly.
 From my experience, most NAS operating systems are fairly confusing when you first set them up, however, Unraid makes sense, meaning that you’ll get accustomed to it quickly.
 Please keep in mind that Unraid is not free, so you’ll have to purchase a license based on the number of hard drives you intend on using.